 3. Money

 This will be a much higher royalty rate than you would get from a traditional publisher, as they need to redeem the advance payments they have given you and then hopefully make a profit.
-But as you are the publisher, you get the larger sum.
+But as you are the publisher in a self-publishing situation, you get the larger sum.

-The downside of going it alone is taking on the cost of your publication.
+A downside of going it alone is taking on the entire cost of your publication.

 - The cover designer